© Unofficial Royalty 2024

 August 28, 1972 – Death of Prince William of Gloucester in an airplane accident at an air show at Halfpenny Green, near Wolverhampton, England; buried at Royal Burial Grounds, Frogmore in Windsor, England

 Prince William was the first cousin of Queen Elizabeth II and brother of the current Duke of Gloucester.
 William would have been Duke of Gloucester had he lived.
 He was a licensed pilot, owned several airplanes, and enjoyed competing in air shows.
 On August 28, 1972, the prince planned on competing at the Goodyear International Air Trophy races at Halfpenny Green, near Wolverhampton, England.
 Express and Star photographer Ray Bradbury, an eyewitness, described what happened: “I saw Prince William’s Piper, number 66, and another Piper, number 69, take off.
 Number 69 appeared to get airborne before the prince.
-Then it seemed he was in some sort of trouble.
+Then it seemed he was in some sort kind of trouble.
 He banked to port.
-It looked as though the Prince might have been troubled by the other aircraft which was making a turn but at a higher altitude.
+It looked as though the Prince might have been troubled by the other aircraft making a turn but at a higher altitude.
 His port wing seemed to hit the trees and he disappeared from view.
 Then there was an explosion.”

 Unofficial Royalty: Prince William of Gloucester